ringcentral/ringcentral-embeddable/README.md

 ## Visit Online

-Visit [website](https://ringcentral.github.io/ringcentral-embeddable/) in GitHub pages.
+Visit [website](https://ringcentral.github.io/ringcentral-embeddable/) in GitHub Pages.

 ## Use as a embeddable web widget